 The error messages say that module hosting is private.
 In other words, we have the correct paths for the hosting module and the add_to_waitlist function, but Rust won’t let us use them because it doesn’t have access to the private sections.

-Modules are not only useful for organizing your code, they also define Rust’s privacy boundary, the line that encapsulates implementation details that external code isn’t allowed to know about, call, or rely on.
-Thus if you want to make an item like a function or struct private, you put it in a module.
+Modules aren’t only useful for organizing your code, they also define Rust’s privacy boundary: the line that encapsulates the implementation details external code isn’t allowed to know about, call, or rely on.
+So, if you want to make an item like a function or struct private, you put it in a module.

 The way privacy works in Rust is that all items (functions, methods, structs, enums, modules, and constants) are private by default.
-Items in a parent module can’t use the private items inside child modules, while items in child modules can use the items in their ancestor modules.
-This is because child modules wrap and hide their implementation details, but the child modules can see the context in which they’re defined.
-To continue with the restaurant metaphor, think of the privacy rules like the back office of a restaurant: what goes on in there is private to customers of the restaurant, but managers in the office can see and do everything in the restaurant in which they operate.
+Items in a parent module can’t use the private items inside child modules, but items in child modules can use the items in their ancestor modules.
+The reason is that child modules wrap and hide their implementation details, but the child modules can see the context in which they’re defined.
+To continue with the restaurant metaphor, think of the privacy rules like the back office of a restaurant: what goes on in there is private to restaurant customers, but office managers can see and do everything in the restaurant in which they operate.

 Rust chose to have the module system function this way so that hiding inner implementation details is the default.
-That way, you know which parts of the inner code you can change without the possibility of breaking outer code.
-However, you can consciously choose to expose inner parts of child modules code to outer ancestor modules by making an item public with the pub keyword.
+That way, you know which parts of the inner code you can change without breaking outer code.
+But you can expose inner parts of child modules code to outer ancestor modules by making an item public using the pub keyword.

 Exposing Paths with the pub Keyword

-With that understanding, let’s look back at the error in Listing 7-4, that told us the hosting module is private.
-We want the eat_at_restaurant function in the parent module to have access to the add_to_waitlist function in the child module, so we mark the hosting module with the pub keyword, shown in Listing 7-5.
+Let’s return to the error in Listing 7-4 that told us the hosting module is private.
+We want the eat_at_restaurant function in the parent module to have access to the add_to_waitlist function in the child module, so we mark the hosting module with the pub keyword, as shown in Listing 7-5.

 Filename: src/lib.rs